DCMZ88/internship/Week 10/README.md

 - Llava-hf-v1.6-mistral-7b: 55.8
 - Google's Gemma-3-4b-it : 43.8

-### OCR + Counting Capabilities
+### OCR Capabilities

-**Aim** : Evaluate model's performance based on its OCR and ability to count objects in an image.
+**Aim** : Evaluate model's performance based on its ability to detect text in an image.
 **Methodology**
 1. Prompt each model to detect text in each image in the dataset
 2. Save the output texts in a `json` file for each model
-3. Generate 'Ground Truth'
+3. Generate 'Ground Truth' using OCR model.
+4.